zhukovgreen/zhukovgreen/docs/index.md

 Dates Employed Aug 2022 - present

+Developing a tooling ecosystem on top of the Databricks for Data Scientists.
 Participating in designing and building a new data platform, developing its components.
 Writing ETL pipelines and infrastructure as a code (pulumi)

 ## Senior Data Engineer at Absa

 Dates Employed Aug 2021 - Aug 2022

 Developing and building components of on-premise system for convenient big data ETL processes, together with abstractions around data warehouse for the data scientists (feature centric interfaces).
 Apart of these work, I was developing different data transformations for different projects, and maintaining one existing project.

 ## Senior Software Engineer at Redhat